sonocotta/mouse-whisperer/README.md

 There are many reasons why not, but also a few reasons why.

-- I'm sick and tired entering passwords each time I leave laptop for 2 minutes
+- I'm sick and tired of entering passwords each time I leave my laptop for 2 minutes
 - I don't want my screen to go dark whenever I'm focused on something and happen to not move the mouse for a minute or two
-- I want to be available for other Team members, even if I went for a cup of coffee
+- I want to be available for other Team members, even if I go for a cup of coffee
-- But mainly, if someone enforce stupid policies on my laptop and I cannot change them - I will workaround them
+- But mainly, if someone enforces stupid policies on my laptop and I cannot change them - I will work around them

 ## How

 Mouse Whisperer is based on the [Micronucleos](https://github.com/micronucleus/micronucleus) bootloader, which allows USB communication for both flashing and user code communication.

-Provided code sample initialises board as USB mouse device and draws perfect circles until switched off.
+Provided code sample initializes board as USB mouse device and draws perfect circles until switched off.

 ## Main features

 - [ATtiny85](https://www.microchip.com/en-us/product/ATTINY85) MCU
 - 8 KB Flash, 512B EEPROM, 512B SRAM
 - WS2812E RGB addressable LED for status indication
-- TTP223 based touch sensor for switching it ON and OFF
+- TTP223-based touch sensor for switching it ON and OFF
 - Sandwich PCB design to protect important electronics from cats and children

 ![image](https://user-images.githubusercontent.com/5459747/208096216-27483410-b548-404d-a4b2-dbdbd9e3f393.png)

 ## How to use it

 Mouse Whisperer comes preloaded with software.
-Simply insert it into USB socket, no drivers needed.
-Touch the edge of the board to switch it off, touch again to sswitch it back on.
+Simply insert it into the USB socket, no drivers are needed.
+Touch the edge of the board to switch it off, and touch it again to switch it back on.

-If you wish to update software to your taste see information below.
+If you wish to update the software to your taste see the information below.

 ### Using Platformio and included sample firmware

-Samples code in this repo provided as Platformio project, please follow the official Platformio [installation guide](https://platformio.org/install) first.
+Samples code in this repo are provided as a Platformio project, please follow the official Platformio [installation guide](https://platformio.org/install) first.

-When a project is built using `Platformio: Build` task and ready to be flashed, run `Platformio: Upload` task.
-You insert your board into USB after that and the flashing process will start automatically.
-When done, code starts execution immediately.
+When a project is built using the `Platformio: Build` task and ready to be flashed, run the `Platformio: Upload` task.
+You insert your board into the USB after that and the flashing process will start automatically.
+When done, the code starts execution immediately.

 ![image](https://user-images.githubusercontent.com/5459747/208096469-a39ed78d-982c-420f-80d3-c3b3fbc119e5.png)